How Do I...? Technical Issues

 What types of files can you accept?

-Currently, we can take most PC-compatible word processing program files, such as MS Word, WordPerfect, WordPad, Notepad, MS Works, Adobe Acrobat, MS Excel, MS PowerPoint, Open Office, and webpages.
+Currently, we can take most PC-compatible word processing program files, such as MS Word, WordPerfect, WordPad, Notepad, MS Works, Adobe Acrobat, MS Excel, MS PowerPoint, Open Office, Final Draft, LaTeX and webpages.
 We can also take most Apple/Macintosh and Linux/Unix files as long as they're saved or uploaded in PC-compatible formats.
 Just let us know how we should save the revised file to make it convenient for you to open when you get it back.
-If you are using LaTeX or some other program not listed here, try to save your file as a text (.txt), a Rich Text file (.rtf), or an Adobe Acrobat file (.pdf).
+If you are using LaTeX or some other program not listed here, save your file as a .tex or text (.txt), a Rich Text file (.rtf), or an Adobe Acrobat file (.pdf).
 If you're still not sure about your file format, contact us.

 File extensions (the last part of your file name) we can accept include:

 Help!
 I sent you an MS Word (.doc) file, got my revised document back, and now I can't get rid of the red text, comment balloons/yellow highlighted comments, or the line in the margins!

 For .doc files, we use the Track Changes and the Comments feature.
 Click one of the links below to jump to instructions for your version of MS Word/Office:

 If you're using Word/Office 2007, you can access the Track Changes and Comments tools by clicking on the Review tab.

 You can use the tools on the Review tab to Accept or Reject changes one by one, or Accept or Reject all at once.

 You can also right-click on individual changes in the document to access Accept/Reject functions.